MaterializeInc/materialize/doc/user/content/transform-data/optimization.md

 ### `WHERE` point lookups

-Unlike some other databases, Materialize can use an index to serve query results even if the query does not specify a `WHERE` condition on the index key(s).
+Unlike some other databases, Materialize can use an index to serve query results even if the query does not specify a `WHERE` condition on the index keys.
 For some queries, Materialize can perform [**point lookups**](/concepts/indexes/#point-lookups) on the index (as opposed to an index scan) if the query's `WHERE` clause: